Beauty and the Beast Live On Stage

 What to Expect: Beauty and the Beast Live on Stage is a Broadway-style musical featuring characters, music, and scenes from Beauty and the Beast.
 The show follows the same story as Beauty and the Beast, only it’s condensed into the 25-minute show time and features six of the most popular songs.
 The sets are elaborate, the costumes are first-rate, and the acting is excellent as well.
 Anyone who enjoys musicals or enjoyed any of Disney’s other theater shows will certainly love this one as well.
 It’s one of the better live attractions at Walt Disney World.

 Where to Sit: Like most older Disney live shows, seating is on long bleachers.
-I recommend sitting as close to the center as possible at least a third of the way up from the stage.
+Sitting as close to the center as possible at least a third of the way up from the stage.
 This ensures that you can see the entire stage without a lot of head turning.

 Proof is in the Pudding: Beauty and the Beast Live on Stage is the longest running stage show at any Disney Theme Park.